 Counter-example: Mr Ashford's neighbour Mr Brackley has £18,000 gross rental and zero other qualifying income.
 Total £18,000.
 Below £20,000 means Mr Brackley is NOT in scope at any phase on current facts.

-The two operators have very similar property positions but very different MTD outcomes.
-Side income that the landlord may treat as informal or hobbyist (online sales, freelance work, consultancy) counts for qualifying-income purposes if it is reportable self-employment income.
-Landlords with side income should aggregate at the gross level, not the net level, and not assume that small side income is below the radar.
+Two near-identical property positions, two different MTD outcomes.
+Side income you might think of as informal or hobbyist (online sales, freelance work, consultancy) counts towards qualifying income if it is reportable self-employment income.
+If you have a side line, add it to your gross rent at the gross level, not the net, and do not assume a small amount slips under the radar.

 The MTD ITSA quarterly cycle

-Once mandated, a phase 3 filer faces five obligations per tax year per business stream:
+Once you are mandated, you have five obligations per tax year for each business stream:

-A calendar-quarter election is available for landlords who prefer quarterly periods aligned to the calendar (1 January to 31 March, 1 April to 30 June, 1 July to 30 September, 1 October to 31 December).
-The election is made annually and is operationally helpful for landlords whose accounting records are already organised on a calendar-quarter basis.
+You can elect for calendar quarters instead (1 January to 31 March, 1 April to 30 June, 1 July to 30 September, 1 October to 31 December).
+The election is made annually and is handy if your records already run to calendar quarters.

-For a landlord with both rental and self-employment, each business stream files its own four quarterly updates and its own EoPS.
-The final declaration is consolidated across all streams at year end.
-A landlord with one rental property and one self-employment activity files 8 quarterly updates plus 2 EoPSs plus 1 final declaration = 11 obligations per year.
-The compliance overhead is significantly higher than the legacy annual SA return cycle.
+If you have both rental and self-employment, each stream files its own four quarterly updates and its own EoPS, with the final declaration consolidated across all streams at year end.
+So one rental property plus one self-employment activity means 8 quarterly updates plus 2 EoPSs plus 1 final declaration, 11 obligations a year.
+That is a long way from the single annual return you file today.

 The penalty regime: points-based late filing and accelerated late payment